vic-ma/howtodismantle.github.io/_posts/2025-07-07-Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.md

 * Flow projects use Flows to coordinate actions and to control the application.
 So in a Flow project, you always need a Flow needed to execute a data source, a data flow, or a function.
   Unlike standard Designer projects, data sources and data flows are not executed automatically.
 And there are no automatic reload scripts.
 You always need a Flow to trigger them.
 This makes Flows the sole tool for defining and coordinating what a Flow project does and under what conditions.

-The last aspect to explain is the role of Hub lists.
-We can use Hub lists just as a regular table to store and read data.
-However it's very easy to store data in Hub lists within a flow projects.
-There's some kind of build-in functionality to store data into Hub lists that are coming from data source or data flows.
-We will have a look at this in this article.
+The final thing you need to know about is the role of Hub lists.
+You can use Hub lists just like a regular table, to store and read data.
+However, it's very easy to store data in Hub lists, within a flow project.
+There's built-in functionality to store data into Hub lists that come from data sources or data flows.
+We'll take a look at, later in this article.

 ## First steps with Hub Flows